Meditation Guidance & Coaching

 For whom:

-Those who sense that meditation and personal development aren't separate journeys and want integrated support for both
+Those who sense that meditation and personal development aren't separate journeys

 Format: